Lewis acid and base definition

-In the Lewis acid base neutralization reaction, an acid act as an electron acceptor, and the base is considered as an electron pair donor.
-In the above picture, we provide some examples of Lewis acids and bases with acid base complexes.
-The stability of such complexes explains by hard soft acid base theory.
+In the Lewis acid-base neutralization reaction, an acid act as an electron acceptor, and the base is considered an electron-pair donor.
+In the above reactions, we provide some examples of Lewis acids and bases with acid base complexes.
+The stability of such complexes can be explained by the hard soft acid base theory.

 Arrhenius acid base theory

-Arrhenius defined, acids when dissolved in water dissociate into hydrogen ions and anions.
-Therefore, hydrogen ion (H+) are released from nitric acid, and sulfuric acid acts as an acid.
-Since the hydrogen ion has the electron affinity to receive an electron pair from the base.
+The hydrogen ion has an affinity to receive an electron pair from the base.
 Thus all the Arrhenius acids are also acids under the Lewis definition.

 Bronsted Lowry acid base